dustywill/IAC-Tester/README.md

 ### 1997 Jeep Wrangler 2.5L (TJ)

-- IAC valve is a 4-wire bipolar stepper motor
+- IAC valve is a 4-wire bipolar stepper motor wwith 90 degree connector
 - Located on the throttle body
 - PCM connector pinout: A1, A2, B1, B2
 - Normal idle position: ~20-40 steps from closed